kosiname/Python-django/README.md

 # Python-django
-This is a repository of some python django projects that I have done
+This is a repository for some python django projects that I have done